 During your initial consultation, we will take x-rays and use specialized imaging tools to get a clear picture of the positioning of your wisdom teeth.

 We are committed to making your experience a great one!
-Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Rothman, Dr. McKay and Dr. Smalley are able to perform the procedure in a way that promotes quicker healing and minimizes pain.
+Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Rothman and Dr. McKay are able to perform the procedure in a way that promotes quicker healing and minimizes pain.

 Prior to your wisdom teeth removal surgery, we will send you home with very specific pre and post-surgical instructions so that you know what to expect.

 - Don’t eat or drink the day of your procedure.
 (Pre-approved medications may be taken with a sip of water.)

 - Anesthesia: Most people prefer to be sedated for the procedure, however we do offer a variety of levels of anesthesia to accommodate personal preferences.
 We are trained and highly experienced with anesthesia to provide you with a safe and comfortable experience.

 - Bring a Parent (or responsible adult): It is necessary that you bring a responsible adult with you to the office and that they remain with you throughout the day.
 We will not be able to release you alone.

 - Medications: Make sure you have your pain medications (over the counter and prescription if necessary) ready to go for when the anesthesia starts to wear off at home.